 Breville juicers dominate the centrifugal juicer market.
 Why?
 What makes Breville juicers special?
 Why should you buy a Breville juicer?

-After testing and reviewing five of them we can list two major and three minor (more nuanced) reasons why Breville juicers are the most popular juicers on the market:
+After testing and reviewing five of them we can list two major and three minor (more nuanced) reasons why Breville juicers are the most popular juicers on the market in 2022:

 Major reasons why Breville juicers dominate the market